The AM Chickadee 6U8A QRP AM Transmitter

 Theory

 A single 6U8A tube is used for the RF signal path, it contains a triode and a beam pentode in a 9 pin envelope.
 The triode section of the 6U8A is used as a tuned crystal oscillator stage.
 The triode's tuned plate circuit consists of L1, an inductor, C1, a fixed-value silver mica capacitor and VC1, an air-variable capacitor.
 Inductor L1 can be one of several types of coils, depending on the transmit frequency.
 L1 and the optional C1 have been installed outside of the main box on an insulated RCA jack, this allows different tuned circuits to be plugged in for operation on multiple frequencies.
-Keep in mind, L1 and C1 are electrially "hot" and should be insulated properly.
+Keep in mind, L1 and C1 are electrially "hot" and should be covered.

 The output of the oscillator/amplifier triode is lightly coupled to the control grid of the 6U8A pentode through a 20 pF DC blocking capacitor.
 The pentode is wired as a class A RF amplifier, the DC bias current of the pentode is set by the 470 ohm cathode resistor.
 The output of the RF amp goes through a VHF parasitic snubber consisting of ten turns of wire around a 10 ohm resistor.
 Plate voltage is supplied to the pentode through a 2.5 mH RF choke coil, this isolates the RF from the power supply.
 Screen voltage is supplied by a 10K current-limiting resistor.